 Anyway, he said, cutting Nathan off, Why would you care?
 You haven’t been home in ten years.
 You barely spoke to the old man after you fucked off to varsity.

-I thought I was the goody two shoes suck up?
+I thought I was the goody-goody suck up?
 Nathan said angrily, I can’t be the bad son too.

 James said nothing, staring into his coffee, then out at the lawn that stretched from the veranda to the swimming pool, and then to the electric fence and the farm beyond.